-(Part Two) Recreated by Grace: The Identity and Vocation of the Church in Paul’s Letter to the Ephesians
+Recreated by Grace (Pt.
+2): The Vocation of the Church in Paul’s Letter to the Ephesians

 Dr. Bernardo Cho is lecturer in New Testament and head of the DMin program at Seminário Teológico Servo de Cristo in São Paulo, Brazil.
 He also serves as founding pastor at Igreja Presbiteriana do Caminho.
 He has a PhD from the University of Edinburgh, UK.
 Dr. Cho is the author of The Plot of Salvation: Divine Presence, Human Vocation, and Cosmic Redemption.